dig-soilman/Soil_Physical_Properties/README.md

 The book source code is LaTeX and is available in the repository.

 One use of the source when this gets out of beta is for instructors to make small adjustments for their class, such as adding an exercise or a special topic.
 Feel free to contribute with suggested edits and additions, but please also include a statement so that people know who to write with bug reports.
-Put something like this on the cover: \fbox{\parbox{0.75\textwidth}{The appendix on Darcy's Law has been added by Professor Fellow of UCD.
+Put something like this on the docuent cover: \fbox{\parbox{0.75\textwidth}{The appendix on Darcy's Law has been added by Professor Fellow of University.
 For this material contact \url{fellow@example.edu}.}}

 Additionally, in the LaTeX code adding